 Postdocs in Brain Science

 - To encourage interdisciplinary communication

-- To support their professional development;
+- To support postdocs' professional development

-With sponsorship from the Carney Institute for Brain Science, we host a number of activities for postdocs, including social gatherings, basic science events, translational events, professional development events, as well as lunch meetings with invited speakers.
+With sponsorship from the Carney Institute for Brain Science, we have built a community for young professionals interested in the brain, and have worked behind the scenes to ensure that University policies promote a healthy lifestyle for its postdocs.
+We host a number of activities for postdocs, including social gatherings, professional development events, and lunch meetings with invited speakers.